Chocolate Turtles Crockpot Candy

 Freezer Storage — The November Strategy

-These freeze beautifully, and this is the whole reason I make them in early November.
-Here’s my exact process:
+These are great to freeze, and this is the entire process I follow to make them in early November.
+Here’s how I do it:

 - Let the turtles set completely at room temperature — at least an hour, ideally two.